-ANSWER: Let us start with a brief definition before we delve into the Bible.
-Astrology is defined as the study of the heavens (sun, moon, planets, etc.) and their motions under the assumption that they influence events and human activities on earth.
+ANSWER: We need to first define horoscopes and astrology before delving into the Bible.
+Horoscopes offer advice to people regarding what may happen to them in the future.
+Astrology is the study of the heavens (sun, moon, planets, etc.) and their motions under the assumption that they influence events and human activities on earth.

-The basic idea of astrology, which is trying to predict future events via distant stars and other heavenly bodies, began in ancient Mesopotamia.
-The Encyclopedia Britannica says this occurred in the third millennium B.C. while the ISBE does not quite agree.
-They quote a warning based on the stars given to King Ashurbanipal of Assyria (7th century B.C.) which stated, "The planet Venus is approaching the constellation Virgo.
+Although the Encyclopedia Britannica states that astrology first occurred in the third millennium B.C. other reference works disagree.
+The encyclopedia quotes a warning, based on the stars, given to King Ashurbanipal of Assyria in the 7th century B.C. which states, "The planet Venus is approaching the constellation Virgo.
 The appearance of the planet Mercury is near.
 Great wrath will come."

-Although the Bible does not use the word astrology, it does refer to its practice in several places.
-For example, the book of Daniel references astrologers serving at the court of King Nebuchadnezzar of Babylon (Daniel 2:27, 4:7).
-As one would expect, the belief that anything other than the true God steers the destiny of man is rejected in Scripture.
-In fact, it considers consulting the heavens for guidance as a form of sorcery (Leviticus 19:26 - 28, 31, 20:6).
-The Eternal warned ancient Babylon about trusting in astrology when he said, "You are exhausted by the multitude of your counsels; now let the astrologers, the stargazers, the monthly prognosticators, stand up, and save you from these things that shall come upon you" (Isaiah 47:13, HBFV).
+What few people realize is that the Bible considers the practice of astrology, or consulting the heavens for guidance regarding future actions and events, as a form of sorcery (Leviticus 19:26 - 28, 31, 20:6).
+God directly warned ancient Babylon about trusting in astrology when he said, "You are exhausted by the multitude of your counsels; now let the astrologers, the stargazers, the monthly prognosticators, stand up, and save you from these things that shall come upon you" (Isaiah 47:13, HBFV).

-Ancient Israel was also warned not to indulge those who use the heavens to try to predict the future, "There shall not be found among you [any one] . . . that useth divination, [or] an observer of times, or an enchanter, or a witch . . . " (Deuteronomy 18:10, KJV).
+Ancient Israel was also warned not to indulge in astrology, "There shall not be found among you [any one] . . . that useth divination, [or] an observer of times, or an enchanter, or a witch . . . " (Deuteronomy 18:10, KJV).
 A person who is an 'observer of times' is someone who superstitiously pronounces some days as lucky and others as unlucky.